whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - How Can Whole Nations Embrace Generosity and Integrity.md

 All this could easily seem too good to be true, except for another kind of story I kept finding: stories of people born in unhealthy nations running away to live in healthy nations.

-Benjamin Franklin also noticed this, saying "No European who has tasted Savage Life can afterwards bear to live in our societies."[xxx-lies my teacher told me|p107] "Savage" has been a common European label for people of healthy nations, which will be discussed later.
-Many enslaved people who escaped British or American bondage also ran away to live with healthy nations.[xxx-lies my teacher told me|p108]
+Benjamin Franklin also noticed this, saying "No European who has tasted [Indian] Life can afterwards bear to live in our societies."[xxx-lies my teacher told me|p107] Many enslaved people who escaped European bondage also ran away to live with healthy nations.[xxx-lies my teacher told me|p108]

 Even when people of unhealthy nations were captured in war, they commonly liked living in a respectful society so much that they wanted to stay.
 When the French and Haudenosaunee engaged in an exchange of war prisoners in 1699, Cadwallader Colden noted how the French didn't want to return home after experiencing life in a healthy nation: "...notwithstanding the French Commissioners took all the Pains possible to carry Home the French, that were Prisoners with the [Haudenosaunee], and they had full Liberty from the Indians, few of them could be persuaded to return."[xxx-beyond geography|possession]